TimCPB/CV/README.md

 #### Leadership

 Working with a small core team and a wider cast of part-time staff means that clear and open communication is vital.
-At Maison Du Velo we didn't necessarily have the number of people necessary to have specialised roles for things like event management, online sales and social media communications so I instituted and lead short daily task settings and weekly 'lessons leanrt' meetings.
-This helped us to priroitise, kept everyone accountable, made efficient use of our time and ensured that no customers or projects were neglected.
+At Maison Du Velo we didn't necessarily have the number of people necessary to have specialised roles for things like event management, online sales and social media communications so I instituted and lead short daily task settings and weekly 'lessons learnt' meetings.
+This helped us to prioritise, kept everyone accountable, made efficient use of our time and ensured that no customers or projects were neglected.

 I found this experience transferred very well into the Agile processes we used during our project work at Makers.
-By the halfway mark of our final, two week project it had become clear to me that our team had lost our way and were not on track to deliver a product matching the brief we had set ourselves.
-I organised an d led an emergency meeting and planning session during which we talked honestly, without blame, about where we had gone wrong.
-We agreed to streamline our product and broke it down into small, achievable goals, arranged into two, two day sprints.
+By the halfway mark of our final project it had become clear to me that our team had lost our way and were not on track to deliver a product matching the brief we had set ourselves.
+I organised and led an emergency meeting and planning session during which we talked honestly, without blame, about where we had gone wrong.
+We agreed to streamline our product and broke it down into small, achievable goals, arranged into two, two-day sprints.
 We met our brief and delivered a product we were all proud of.

 ## Education